-This master's programme investigates how international politics has shaped modern history.
-Through a combination of theory and practice, you will analyse and discuss major aspects of world affairs such as:
+This master's programme enables you to investigate how international politics has shaped modern history.
+Through a combination of theory and practice, you will analyse and discuss major aspects of international relations such as:

 - War and diplomacy

 - International law

 - Globalisation

-- Negotiation

-- Revolutions

-- Climate change

-- Regional issues

-- Migration
+- Sustainability and climate change, and migration and refuges.

-You will explore the connection between politics and international political economics, examine regional issues in world affairs and identify the main aspects of disputes and cooperation in world politics.
+You will explore the connection between politics and international political economics, and learn to identify the main aspects of disputes and cooperation in world politics.